-Though it started as an ordinary Kickstarter project, Oculus Rift now has some huge contenders backing it, such as legendary video game programmer (and co-creator of the original Doom games) John Carmack.
-What’s more, Oculus VR was purchased by Facebook in 2014, meaning there's a truly authoritative presence overseeing the platform, for better or for worse.
+Though it started as an ordinary Kickstarter project, Oculus Rift now has Facebook backing it among storied game makers, such as legendary video game programmer (and co-creator of Doom) John Carmack.

 Both the HTC Vive and Oculus Rift successfully offer expansive video game worlds and out-of-body experiences within your living room, and that's because the technology backing them up is similar in a lot of cases.